pdf-association/pdf-issues/docs/32000-2-2020/clause08.md

     <td><i>flatness</i></td>
     <td><b>i</b></td>
     <td>
-      Set the flatness tolerance in the graphics state (see 10.7.2, "Flatness tolerance"). <del onMouseEnter="mouseEnter(this)" data-issue="371" data-iso="approved"><i>flatness</i> is a number in the range 0 to 100; a value of 0 shall specify the output device’s default flatness tolerance.</del>
+      Set the flatness tolerance in the graphics state (see 10.7.2, "Flatness tolerance"). <del onMouseEnter="mouseEnter(this)" data-issue="371" data-iso="approved"><i>flatness</i> is a number in the range 0 to 100; a value of 0 shall specify the output device's default flatness tolerance.</del>
     </td>
   </tr>
 </table>